 Smoky, Sticky and Easy Pork Spare Ribs

 Pork ribs cooked low and slow in the oven.
-The smoked paprika imitates the smoky flavor traditionally found by cooking on a charcoal grill.
+The smoked paprika imitates the smoky flavor traditionally found by cooking on a smoker.

 - 2/3 cups dark brown sugar